box/box-python-sdk/docs/usage/folders.md

 Then, call [`metadata.create(data)`][metadata_create] with the key/value pairs to attach.
 This method can only be used to attach a given metadata template to the folder for the first time, and returns a `dict` containing the applied metadata instance.

+Note: This method will only succeed if the provided metadata template is not currently applied to the folder, otherwise it will fail with a Conflict error.

 ```python
 metadata = {